Mean Field Optimization Problem Regularized by Fisher Information: Gradient Flow with Relative Entropy

-with $\lambda^h_i$ given by \cref{eq:lambda^h_i}.
 The key point is to observe that we have the decomposition $u^h_i = v^h_i + w^h_i$ with $v^h_i$ uniformly convex and $w^h_i$ uniformly Lipschitz.
-It follows by using similar arguments to Section~\ref{sec:decomposition}.
-In this setting there is a slight ambiguity in the definition of $v^h_i$ (and thus $w^h_i$) due to the normalizing constant.
-Following \Cref{rmk:u_to_v}, we define $v^h_i$ as the solution to
+It comes from using arguments similar to Section~\ref{sec:decomposition}.
+In this setting there is a slight ambiguity in the definition of $v^h_i$ (and thus $w^h_i$) due to the normalizing constant $\lambda_i^h$.
+Let us define $v^h_i$ as the solution to